As a pet owner, do you find yourself relating to any of these common situations?

 And, if you’re looking for the best air purifier for pet odors, this device has you covered from floor to ceiling.

 It does come at a high cost though, about $800 or more.

 But for the money, you’re getting one of the most advanced air purifiers ever made for airborne allergens and odors.
-If you have severe pet allergies, this was machine was made for you.
+If you have severe pet allergies or messy pets, this machine was made for you.

 It contains a HyperHEPA filter that traps particles down to 0.003 microns, which is 100X smaller than a True HEPA filter, and a V5-Cell Odor and Gas filter that can eliminate the most smelly cat and dog odors.